-If nice weather - nice weather means sunny and with no or moderate wind – head first for the little island of Biševo in front of Komiža and visit the famous Blue Cave.
-In order to be able to enjoy the spectacular colour scheme in Blue Cave it is necessary to reach it between 9:30 – 11:30 what means an early start from Hvar.
-For overnight mooring go to KOMIŽA.
+If the weather is nice - sunny and with moderate or no wind – head first for the little island of Biševo in front on Komiža and visit the famous Blue Cave.
+In order to be able to enjoy the spectacular colour scheme in Blue Cave, it is necessary to reach it between 9:30 – 11:30, what means an early start from Hvar.
+Overnight by mooring in the harbor of KOMIŽA.
 Komiža is a small, picturesque Mediterranean town placed at the foot of a 600-meter high mountain Hum.
-Narrow streets, small stone houses squeezed together, fishermen vessels dominating the harbour, pebble beaches... is the shortest description of this charming place.
-The sights not to be missed in Komiža are Muster - St Nicholas monastery, Kaštel – 16th-century Venetian tower and home of Fishermen's Museum, Romanesque church, Baroque shrine.
+Narrow streets, small stone houses squeezed together, fishermen vessels dominating the harbor, pebble beaches... is the shortest description of this charming place.
+The sights not to be missed in Komiža are Muster - St Nicholas monastery, Kaštel – the 16th century Venetian tower and home of Fishermen's Museum, Romanesque church, Baroque shrine.

 4th DAY TUESDAY

 Vela Luka is the biggest and the newest town on the island of Korčula.
 Being placed in the deep sheltered bay on the western side of the island, it is a safe anchorage and nautical harbor.
 At the very entrance to the Vela Luka bay, there is the little island of Proizd famous for its beautiful pebble beaches.
 In the middle of the bay there is the other small island – Ošjak.
 Vela Luka is well known for health tourism; the health resort Kale is placed in the Kale bay where there is a special healing mud-liman.
 It is also home to many talented musicians and artists.
 SIGHT/THINGS TO DO/ATTRACTION: Big Cave or Vela Spila – one of the most important prehistoric finds in Europe, Cultural Center consisting of museum, gallery and library.